zero731/NC_Elections_Capstone/README.md

 In the <a href="https://github.com/zero731/NC_Elections_Capstone/blob/main/Final_Part_I_Merge_Scrub_UC_Data.ipynb"> Part I</a> notebook of my project, I merged the two files (the data used for the current version of this project obtained from the NCSBE site on January 4, 2021) to obtain a single dataframe containing both demographic and vote history information for each registered voter in Union County.

 The major steps I took in cleaning and preparing the data for modelling and visualization were as follows:
-1. **Drop duplicate records from both voter history records.** This included identical duplicates and records/ rows that were not completely identical, but shared the same combination of `ncid` (unique voter ID) and `election_desc` (the specific election for which the voter cast a ballot).
+1. **Drop duplicate records from voter history records.** This included identical duplicates and records/ rows that were not completely identical, but shared the same combination of `ncid` (unique voter ID) and `election_desc` (the specific election for which the voter cast a ballot).
 Each `ncid` should only show up in a given election once, since each voter gets a single vote.<br>

-2. **Drop voter registration records for individuals with "Removed" or "Denied" status.** These individuals are currently (as of January 4) inelligible to vote within Union County.
+2. **Drop voter registration records for individuals with "Removed" or "Denied" status.** These individuals are currently (as of January 4) ineligible to vote within Union County.
 Because the records do not indicate when their status was changed, I could not account for the fact that they may have been elligible to vote in either the 2012 or 2016 election.
 Thus the dataframes for those elections may be missing individuals who were elligible to vote then, but not in 2020.<br>

 3. **Merge cleaned voter history data onto cleaned voter registration data on `ncid`.**<br>

 4. **Create a separate dataframe for each election (general 2012, 2016, and 2020).** Individuals were excluded from an election dataframe for a given year if they were not registered in time to vote in that election, or if they were too young to vote that year.
 This left one record per elligible, registered individual in each dataset, even if they did not cast a vote in that particular year.<br><br>

 After creating a separate dataframe for each election, I explored the data and ultimately prepared each dataset for modeling in a consistent manner to enable direct comparisons.
-This was done in the <a href="https://github.com/zero731/NC_Elections_Capstone/blob/main/Final_Part_II_Clean_Explore_UC_Elecs.ipynb"> Part II</a>notebook.
+This was done in the <a href="https://github.com/zero731/NC_Elections_Capstone/blob/main/Final_Part_II_Clean_Explore_UC_Elecs.ipynb"> Part II</a> notebook.

 Since most of the demographic information is required for voter registration records, there were not many null values to deal with.
 For variables that were used as model predictors, missing information became its own category.